SWETHA-2004/Calculator/README.md

 2.CSS
 3.JavaScript

-## Steps followed While Deploying:
+## Steps followed While Developing the project:
 * Firstly I built the complete project using visual studio code,then tested it on the live server extension's.
 * After that I have installed the git on my system.
 * After that I uploded and committed the project into my github repositry.